sparsh-b/CMSC733/README.md

   - <span style="font-size:20px;"><b>Object Instance Recognition</b>:</span> Using SIFT-features of keypoints in 2 images Lowe-style object instance recognition is implemented.

 ## Assignment 3:
-  - <span style="font-size:20px;"><b>Epipolar Geometry</b>:</span> Given a pair of stereo images, estimated homography matrix between them using the normalized 8-point algorithm.
+  - <span style="font-size:20px;"><b>[Epipolar Geometry](https://github.com/sparsh-b/CMSC733/blob/master/Epipolar_Geometry.ipynb)</b>:</span> Given a pair of stereo images, estimated homography matrix between them using the normalized 8-point algorithm and calculated the corresponding epipolar lines for various points.
   - <span style="font-size:20px;"><b>Image Stitching</b>:</span> Given a set of overlapping images, detect the repeating keypoints in a successive pair of images & calculate the Fundamental Matrix between the 2 images using RANSAC & normalized 8-point algorithm & finally combine the 2 images.
   - <span style="font-size:20px;"><b>Affine Structure from Motion</b>:</span> Given a sequence of images with camera movement involving only affine transformations, recover the 3D structure of the scene.